MasahideMori-SimpleAppli/simple_widget_markup/README.md

 ```

 ## Support
-If you need paid support, please contact my company.
+If you need paid support for any reason, please contact my company.
+This package is developed by me personally, but may be supported via the company.
 [SimpleAppli Inc.](https://simpleappli.com/en/index_en.html)

 ## Format name